October 4, 1761–June 10, 1821

 Austin contracted pneumonia on his return to Missouri and died two months later.
 Two days before his death, he called his wife to his sickbed and begged her to tell his son Stephen to take his place as leader of the Texas colony.
 It was left to Stephen F. Austin to fulfill his father's dream.

-The Moses and Stephen F. Austin Papers (1676, 1765–1889) are at the Dolph Briscoe Center for American History at The University of Texas at Austin.
+The Austin Papers are at the Dolph Briscoe Center for American History at The University of Texas at Austin.
 They consist primarily of both men's personal and official records, documenting their colonization efforts, relations with the Mexican government, and eventual founding of the Republic of Texas.
 They also include correspondence, notes and lists, diaries, petitions, certificates, maps, field notes and surveys, broadsides, proclamations, inventories, financial and legal papers, land grants and deeds, reports, and newspaper clippings.

 Barker, Eugene C., ed.
 The Austin Papers.
 3 vols.; Washington: U.S. Government Printing Office, 1924–28.